 Soccer has been slower to embrace technology as compared to say tennis, golf and some other sports.
 This is slowly starting to change, however, not just at the amateur but also at the professional level.
 We first saw the debut of goal line technology at the World Cup in Brazil four years ago.
-This year, the Russian tournament is seeing the inclusion of Video Assistant Referees, an NFC enabled ball and detailed stats tracking.
+Last year, the Russian tournament saw the inclusion of Video Assistant Referees and an NFC enabled ball.

 Essential reading: Wearable technology at FIFA World Cup 2018

 This is only the beginning.
 Sports wearables are a growing field and FIFA is, to this end, looking to establish a global wearables standard.
 The idea is to have all professional teams using the same data-tracking technologies for training purposes.
 Eventually, some of this technology could make its way into live matches to help doctors and coaches.
 It could also open a whole host of possibilities for broadcasting, allowing fans to view in-depth player statistics.

 There are a number of products on the market that have already built a good customer base with some of the major clubs and amateurs.
 This is our round-up of ten devices that are out there right now for amateurs.

 Zepp Play Soccer is a small tracking pod which slips inside a calf sleeve that is sold as part of the bundle.
 The device pairs via Bluetooth to a smartphone app, which uses a soccer-orientated algorithm to convert statistics into performance crunching data.
 You also get game reports and optional video highlights.